mobaarok/nineteenjune/README.md

-## Welcome to GitHub Pages
+##Getting Started with ESP8266 ESP-01 fresh chip

+In this guide I show how to check ESP 01 `AT` command with Ardunio
+###Component we need
+- ESP8266 ESP-01 Wi-Fi Module
+- Male/Female Jumper Wire
+- Breadboard
+- Ardunio Uno R3

-You can use the [editor on GitHub](/esp.md) to maintain and preview the content for your website in Markdown files.
+ [editor on GitHub](/esp.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for